mjordan/islandora_fpr/README.md

 ## Overview

-This is a proof-of-concept module to retrieve and display selected [Archivematica Format Policy Registry](https://ww.archivematica.org/en/docs/archivematica-1.3/user-manual/preservation/preservation-planning/#fpr) (FPR) entries corresponding to a [PRONOM PUID](http://en.wikipedia.org/wiki/PRONOM), which the module parses from the FITS datastream accompanying an Islandora object, if that datastream is available.
+This module retrieves and displays selected [Archivematica Format Policy Registry](https://ww.archivematica.org/en/docs/archivematica-1.3/user-manual/preservation/preservation-planning/#fpr) (FPR) entries corresponding to a [PRONOM PUID](http://en.wikipedia.org/wiki/PRONOM), which the module parses from the FITS datastream accompanying an Islandora object, if that datastream is available.

-Currently, the module retrieves the FPR entries for commands that create access and preservation derivatives from an object's OBJ datastream if the object has a FITS datastream.
+The module is a proof of concept to retrieve the FPR entries for commands that create access and preservation derivatives from an object's OBJ datastream.
+Currently, these commands are not used to create derivatives within Islandora.

 ## Dependencies